-If any ESG Bonds are listed or admitted to trading or otherwise displayed on any dedicated 'green', 'environmental', 'sustainable', 'social' or other equivalently-labelled segment of any stock exchange or securities market (whether or not regulated), no representation or assurance is given by NWB Bank, the Arranger or the Dealers that such listing or admission or display satisfies, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria.
-Any such event or failure by NWB Bank to apply an amount equal to the net proceeds of any issue of ESG Bonds to advance loans to customers to finance and/or refinance any Eligible Sustainable Activities, and/or any failure by any such customer to apply those funds to Eligible Sustainable Activities as aforesaid, and/or withdrawal of any such opinion or certification or any such opinion or certification attesting that NWB Bank or any of NWB Bank's customers is not complying in whole or in part with any matters for which such opinion or certification is opining or certifying on and/or any ESG Bonds no longer being listed or admitted to trading or displayed on any stock exchange or securities market as aforesaid, will not (i) give rise to any claim of a Noteholder against NWB Bank (or the Arranger or any Dealer), (ii) constitute an Event of Default under any ESG Bonds or a breach or violation of any term thereof, or constitute a default by NWB Bank for any other purpose or (iii) lead to a right or obligation of NWB Bank to redeem any ESG Bonds or give any Noteholder the right to require redemption of its Notes.
+If any ESG Bonds are listed or admitted to trading or otherwise displayed on any dedicated 'green', 'environmental', 'sustainable', 'social' or other equivalently-labelled segment of any stock exchange or securities market (whether or not regulated), no representation or assurance is given by NWB Bank, the Arranger or the Dealers that such listing or admission or display satisfies, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by its own by-laws or other governing rules or investment portfolio mandates.
+Furthermore, it should be noted that the criteria for any such listings or admission to trading may vary from one stock exchange or securities market to another.
+No representation or assurance given or made by NWB Bank or the Dealers or any other person that any such listing or admission to trading will be maintained during the life of the Notes.

-Material adverse impact on trading and/or market price
+Material adverse impact on trading and/or market price and no event of default